-- (1) A medical scheme shall appoint at least one auditor. - (2) The appointment of an auditor shall not take effect unless it has been approved by the Registrar, subject to such conditions as he or she may deem fit. - [subsection (2) substituted by section 13(a) of Act 55 of 2001] - (3) A medical scheme shall not appoint as its auditor- - (a) a person who is a member of its board of trustees; - (b) a person who is otherwise engaged as an employee, officer or contractor of the medical scheme; - [paragraph (b) inserted by section 13(b) of Act 55 of 2001] - a person who is an employee, director, officer or contractor of the medical scheme's administrator, or of the holding company, subsidiary, joint venture or associate of its administrator; - [paragraph (c) inserted by section 13(b) of Act 55 of 2001] - (d) a person who is not engaged in public practice as an auditor; or [paragraph (d), previously paragraph (b), renumbered by section 13(b) of Act 55 of 2001]
+- (1) A medical scheme shall appoint at least one auditor. - (2) The appointment of an auditor shall not take effect unless it has been approved by the Registrar, subject to such conditions as he or she may deem fit.

+- (3) A medical scheme shall not appoint as its auditor- - (a) a person who is a member of its board of trustees; - (b) a person who is otherwise engaged as an employee, officer or contractor of the medical scheme;

+[paragraph (b) inserted by section 13(b) of Act 55 of 2001]

+(c) a person who is an employee, director, officer or contractor of the medical scheme's administrator, or of the holding company, subsidiary, joint venture or associate of its administrator;

+[paragraph (c) inserted by section 13(b) of Act 55 of 2001]

+(d) a person who is not engaged in public practice as an auditor; or

+[paragraph (d), previously paragraph (b), renumbered by section 13(b) of Act 55 of 2001]